Waresat Hussain Belal

-Waresat Hussain Belal (ওয়ারেসাত হোসেন বেলাল) is a Bangladesh Awami League politician and the incumbent Member of Parliament from Netrokona-5.
+Waresat Hussain Belal (ওয়ারেসাত হোসেন বেলাল) is a Bangladesh Awami League politician and the incumbent member of parliament from Netrokona-5.

 Early life

-Belal was born on 1 September 1958.
-He graduated with a H.S.C. degree.
-He fought in the Bangladesh Liberation war and was awarded the gallantry award Bir Protik.
+Belal was born on 25 July 1954.
+He graduated with an H.S.C. degree.
+He fought in the Bangladesh Liberation War and was awarded the gallantry award Bir Protik.

 Career

-Belal was elected to Parliament in 2014 from Netrokona-5 as a candidate of Bangladesh Awami League.
-On 15 August 2018, a rally organized by him broke into fights between different fractions of Bangladesh Awami League.
+Belal was elected to parliament in 2014 from Netrokona-5 as a candidate of the Bangladesh Awami League.
+On 15 August 2018, a rally organized by him broke into fights between different factions of Bangladesh Awami League.

+Controversy

+Belal became embroiled in controversy after his wife accused a woman of blackmailing him into marriage.
+In 2023, she filed a case at Purba Dhola Police Station, alleging that nine people, including the woman, conspired to kidnap her husband and forge a marriage certificate.
+Locals and party officials disputed the kidnapping claim, noting that Belal attended multiple party events during the alleged incident.